PreciousGift05/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x hello script that adds execute permission to the owner of the file hello chmod +114 hello  script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod +x hello script that adds execution permission to the owner, the group owner and the other users, to the file hello
+chmod u+x hello script that adds execute permission to the owner of the file hello chmod +114 hello  script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod +x hello script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 753 hello script that sets the mode of the file hello to this